fastjs-team/docs/docs/guide/dom/index.md

 ## Operate a element

-Either you select a single element or a list of elements, you can operate them with some [methods](./api.md).
+Either you select a single element or a list of elements, you can operate on them with some [methods](./api.md).

 ### Using FastjsDom

-After you select a **FastjsDom** element, you can operate it with some [methods](./api.md).
+After you select a **FastjsDom** element, you can operate on it with some [methods](./api.md).

 ```typescript
 dom.select("h1")!.html("Hello World");